 Ingredients

-These cottage cheese eggs are a great way to switch up your morning breakfast.
+This cottage cheese egg scramble is my favorite way to switch up my morning breakfast.
 They’re super easy to make and result in fluffy, creamy eggs that are high in protein.

 Grams of Protein per Serving: 20 grams